 Here is an important thing to know: adding the pit of the avocado to your guacamole is not the way to keep it green and fresh.
 The best thing to do is to add plenty of lemon or lime juice to the mixture.
 It is the exposure to air that turns avocados brown and the zesty justices of lime and lemon can slow this process.

 And, don’t forget the many advantages of avocado oil: avocado oil is extracted from the fruit and is very much like olive oil in appearance.
 But, when you cook your meals with avocado oil, you are fighting off heart disease and can even prevent cancer and postpone the signs of ageing.
-An avocado restaurant in New York uses avocado oil in many of their meals.
+A healthy restaurant NYC uses avocado in many of their meals.

 Avocados are also a Terrific Source of Fibre